Shreeja-AirMetro/Github-Notes/TODOS/November 2025.md

 ### Remarks
-Week one was less efficient and not really productive the planned tasks are pending  - Dronnect paper
+Week one was less efficient and not really productive the planned tasks are pending  - Dronnect paper, Mesh nodes aren't done well

+So Friday - 7th Redemption Day

+to dos:

+- [ ] Create a WP and Milestones
+- [ ]